ihatesudo/stoplight.io/netlify/blog-posts/mocking-callbacks-openapi-prism.md

 publishedDate: 2019-12-12
 author: Karol Maciaszek
 title: Mocking Callbacks with OpenAPI and Prism
 subtitle: What are callback, why use them, and how to set them up using OpenAPI and Prism.
 image: /images/rotary-phone.jpg
-color: black
 includeToc: true
 actionBar:
   ctas: